hellocoop/packages/nextjs/README.md

 const {
     isLoggedIn, // always returned
-    iat,        // returned if isLogedIn == true sub,        // use as user identifier - returned if isLogedIn == true
+    iat,        // returned if isLoggedIn == true sub,        // use as user identifier - returned if isLoggedIn == true
     // additional properties set in auth cookie - following are defaults name,
     email,